 Outreach and Engagement

 Finding candidates is only half the problem.
 Getting them to respond is the other half.
-This is where many TA teams see the most surprising AI gains.
+Many TA teams see their most surprising AI gains in this stage.

-Automated outreach doesn't mean generic blast emails.
-The best AI platforms personalize messages based on each candidate's background, then sequence follow-ups across email, LinkedIn, and SMS.
-Pin delivers a 48% response rate on automated outreach - dramatically above the industry average for cold recruiting outreach, which typically hovers around 15-25%.
+Automated outreach doesn’t mean generic blast emails.
+Best-in-class AI platforms personalize messages based on each candidate’s background, then sequence follow-ups across email, LinkedIn, and SMS.
+Pin delivers 5x better response rates on automated outreach compared to the industry average for cold recruiting outreach, which typically hovers around 5-15%.

-Teams that switch from manual outreach to Pin's multi-channel sequences regularly see response rates jump from roughly 15% to 48% within their first campaign cycle - start automating outreach with Pin.
+Teams that switch from manual outreach to Pin’s multi-channel sequences regularly see their response rates multiply within the first campaign cycle - start automating outreach with Pin.

 Interview Scheduling